How much traffic does a website need to make money? The answer depends on the different ways you monetize your traffic.

-If you don’t have all the traffic yet, you still want to capture the traffic you get via email subscriptions.
+If you don’t have all the traffic yet, you still want to capture the traffic you get via email subscribers.
 When people come to my website, there are plenty of options to sign up and be added to my email list.
-Why?
-Email list subscribers are your most loyal, attentive segment of your audience.
-When you start talking to them, they listen.
-From there, they either share your content or buy it, or both!

 I’m so passionate about building a HUGE email list, that I invested $2,400 in a coach to help with this aspect of my business!
 I also wrote a book on the subject called Grow Your Email List, Grow Your Income.
 In it, I discuss strategies that helped me nearly triple the size of my list in less than 60 days.

 Email is said to convert almost 4 times higher than any other marketing channel.
 It also helps to have a good email service provider.
 I use ConvertKit and it has helped me grow my own email list substantially and keep “my peeps” engaged.
 Click here for a free trial of ConvertKit.

 Want to grow your email list for better marketing results?

 Here are some resources:

 - 10 Days to Your First 100 Email Subscribers (Free challenge)